LeehamElectronics/WCA-SAT/README.md

 -
 -

-Thanks for checking this project out, credit to my awesome teacher Warren from BSSC for teaching my programming fundamentals in Python 😁
+Thanks for checking this project out, credit to my awesome teacher Warren from BSSC for teaching me programming fundamentals in Python 😁
   - Liam